-Most importantly, and as a consequence, the technical certification seems to have lost its merit.
+Most importantly, and as a consequence, the technical diving certification seems to have lost its merit.
 Qualification can be gained so quickly and easily that it is no longer meaningful as a benchmark for proving the individuals’ capacity to safely undertake risk consequential dives, or even to understand what personal limitations they should be applying to their diving.

-Getting tech qualified is now absurdly easy and, it seems, that simply having a plastic certification card in your wallet is often viewed as more than enough contingency against the worst that can happen.
+Getting technical diving qualified is now absurdly easy and, it seems, that simply having a plastic certification card in your wallet is often viewed as more than enough contingency against the worst that can happen.

 What we, as a tech community, are losing is the ability to clearly differentiate the wheat from the chaff; to recognize the capable few from amongst the increasing pool of those brandishing identical level, but dangerously lower competency, qualifications.

 The Challenges Facing Technical Diving

-The biggest of the issues in technical diving I see in the contemporary tech community is that progression through tech qualification levels has accelerated immensely.
+The biggest of the issues in technical diving I see in the contemporary tech community is that progression through technical diving qualification levels has accelerated immensely.
 I’ve explained why I think this happens, so now I must explain why I think the community is getting away with it.

 More and more divers are getting tech qualified, but this hasn’t resulted in a catastrophic elevation in fatality statistics.
 I attribute this situation to three primary factors:

-When I first started tech diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
-First generation tech computers were temperamental and expensive, so very few used them.
+When I first started technical diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
+First generation technical diving computers were temperamental and expensive, so very few used them.
 Helium supply, along with the training to use it, was rarely available in most locations; deep air dives to the absolute physiological limits were the norm for many technical divers.